Genomicist/1/README.md

 same gene, and outputs a table containing the presence and absence of each predicted gene in all genomes.

+## Updates
+Version 1.1: RoaRyViz is available on shiny app: https://davidtong28.shinyapps.io/RoaRyViz/ The new RoaRyViz features an accessory genome heatmap, which is able to infer gene gain and loss in sublineages.

 ## Installation

 Install the development version from [GitHub](https://github.com/) with: